The French Room

 Hello, Fellow History Lovers!

-Built in the Trianon gardens by the architect of King Louis XV, Ange-Jacques Gabriel, Le Petit Trianon was designed as a private residence for the King’s favorite mistress, Madame de Pompadour.
-When King Louis XVI inherited the throne, he gave the elegant small villa to his wife, Queen Marie Antoinette, who desired such an escape beyond the walls of the grand Palace.
-It allowed her to exist in a creative space that had fewer boundaries and rules than the Queen faced daily.
-The Petit Trianon had many rooms, one of which was the boudoir of Marie Antoinette (image above) that especially caught the eye of Katherine Fitzgerald Barker.
-The walls of the boudoir were made of elegant and whimsical plaster designs.
-These were decorated in a light relief and colored background to emphasize and enhance the artistic arrangement of details.
-Katherine proposed that this room be recreated in the new addition of the Barkers’ Gilded Age mansion in Michigan City.
+Built in the Trianon gardens, by architect of King Louis the XVI, Ange-Jacques Gabriel, for the Queen Marie Antoinette whom requested such an escape beyond the walls of the Grand Trianon.
+This escape, to the Petit Trianon, allowed her to exist in a creative space that had less boundaries and rules as the queen faced daily.
+This space had many rooms, one which was the boudoir of Marie Antoinette (image above) and that which strongly caught the eye of Katherine Fitzgerald Barker.
+The designs on the wall of the boudoir were made of elegant and whimsical plaster design bordering all sections of the walls.
+This was decorated in a light relief and colored background to emphasize and enhance the artistic arrangement of details.
+Katherine proposed that this room be recreated in the new addition of their Michigan City,

-The architect Fredrick Wainwright Perkins planned this room according to the precise details of the Queen’s boudoir across the ocean at Versailles (image above).
 Master carvers produced designs then as they do now.
-These are hand carved in clay or wood and transferred, in form, to a usable mould.
-This mould is then used to cast an exact replica of the original carved design, time and time again, using a pourable plaster compound.
-Whilst the plaster material remains virtually unchanged, the molding material has evolved through time: instead of gallons upon gallons of Hyde glue, an animal collagen-based compound, and waxes, we now utilize synthesized plastic and rubber resins.
-Both materials would provide the same product as is seen in the French Room (image below) of the Barker Mansion and the boudoir in Le Petit Trianon.
-From 1768 to 1905 to today, the casting and replication of details has followed virtually the same order of operations.
-We can venture to guess that in order to produce the likeness of the boudoir wall designs, a master carver in the United States would have utilized reference photos of Le Petit Trianon at Versailles.
+These are hand carved designs in a medium [clay or wood] and transferred, in form, to a usable mould.
+This mould is that used to cast an exact replica of the original carved design, time and time again by using a pourable plaster compound.
+Whilst the plaster material is virtually unchanged the molding material has evolved through time: from utilizing gallons upon gallons of Hyde glue, an animal collagen based compound, and waxes, we have now moved toward synthesized plastic and rubber resins.
+Both materials would provide the same product as is seen in the French Room (image below) of the Barker Mansion and that of the boudoir in Le Petit Trianon.
+From 1750 to 1905 to today the casting and replication of details followed virtually the same order of operations.
+We can venture to guess that in order to replicate the boudoirs wall designs, a master carver in the states would utilize reference photos to produce the likeness of those designs in Le Petit Trianon of Versailles.

-We cannot anticipate the changes a room will go through once it is no longer under the intention of its creator.
-In the case of the French Room, its original essence and vigor of French Grey with light relief was trumped by deep grey with pink relief, next light blue and white, followed by a deep turquoise, then a bright yellow with a plastic sheen, and finally a peaches’n’cream ambiance.
-Over the course of these changes and many layers of primer, the master carver’s hand had become invisible.
-There also existed a constant water leak that had caused irreparable damage to the majority of the south eastern corner of the room.
-Under the many layers of paint, which served as a cast, the original gypsum designs were crumbling to powder and falling off the wall.
-When the deteriorated condition of the walls and loss of original detail were fully revealed, the Barker family recognized the need to bring back the original luster of the French Room to its intended beauty, matching the craftsmanship throughout the mansion.
+We can not anticipate the changes a room will go through once that space is no longer under the intention of its creator.
+In the case of the French Room, its original essence and vigor of French Grey with light relief was Trumped by deep grey and pink relief, next light blue and white, followed by a deep turquoise, then a bright yellow with a plastic sheen, and finally a peaches’n’cream ambiance.
+Through these changes and many layers of primer, the master carvers hand became invisible hiding under as little as 12 layers of paint.
+Not only were the details of the room covered in layers of thick paint, there also existed a constant water leak that had caused irreparable damage to the majority of the South eastern corner of the room.
+Behind the many layers of paint, which served as a cast, the original gypsum designs were crumbling to powder and falling off the wall.
+The thick paint and the water-damaged walls gave queue to the Barker Family, it was time to bring back the original luster of the French Room in this beautiful Michigan City iconic Gilded Age mansion.